sproaty/whyteboard/README.txt

 09 Mar 2009 - Bugfix: thumbnails not updating on file load

-08 Mar 2009 - Side panel is now tabbed to select between thumbnails and a "tree"
+08 Mar 2009 - * Side panel is now tabbed to select between thumbnails and a
-              view of all Notes (new feature) for each tab.
+              "tree" view of all Notes (new feature) for each tab.
-              Notes are similar to how text is input, except a light yellow background is drawn around it to indicate it's a note.
+              ..Notes are similar to how text is input, except a light yellow background is drawn around it to indicate it's a note.
 In the tree control, a note item can be double clicked upon to bring up the text input dialog to change a note's text.